fosjump/fosjump/README.md

 ##### Why the generator?
-Because other static web generators are too complex for the needs of the project. (pip install -r requirements.txt)
+Because other static web generators are too complex for the needs of the project. (pip install -r requirements.txt) It's really easy, you can even ignore verything and only check the *Data/* folder.
+Modifying one file can be enough to make the wanted changes (*Data/links.yaml* to add/modify a project in the website's [main page](https://fosjump.github.io/).
+And *Data/other.yaml* for the [Other Materials](https://fosjump.github.io/other.html) page).

 ### How to contribute to **FOS Jump** ?